ssingh0110/NIT_Trichy_Synopsis_LaTeX/README.md

 2. Compilation Steps. pdfLaTeX >> BibTeX >> pdfLaTeX >> pdfLaTeX

 3. MikTeX and TeXMaker latest versions are used during the preparation of this template.

+4. Figure folder is used to store all images/graphs related to research.